dragonflyoss/console/CONTRIBUTING.md

 ##  Postman mock server Overview

-In this article, we will see how to import the Swagger API into Postman and use the mock server
+In this article, we will see how to import the Swagger API into Postman and use the mock server.

 ### What is Postman?

 Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.